Rise-Vision/packaged-app-player/README.md

 - Once loaded, the Chrome App "Rise Vision Chrome App Player" can be ran from the Chrome App Launcher

 ### Run Local
-"Rise Vision Chrome App Player" can be ran from the Chrome App Launcher
+- "Rise Vision Chrome App Player" can be ran from the Chrome App Launcher
+- Player will open full screen on primary monitor.
+- Upon startup, the Rise Vision Player will require either a Display ID or Claim ID to connect your Display to the Platform.
+From the [Rise Vision Platform](http://rva.risevision.com) click on Displays, then Add Display give it a name and click save.
+Copy the Display ID and enter it in the Rise Vision Player on startup.
+- One can change the display id, or shift between test and production platform by opening the ["Rise Player Configuration"](http://localhost:9449/config) page.
+Note: this page will be available only when the app is running.

 ### Dependencies
 Latest version of Chrome Browser